What Does it Take to Be an Earth Driller?

 - Start, stop, and control drilling speed of machines and insertion of casings into holes.

-What Every Earth Driller Should Know
+Things an Earth Driller Should Know How to Do

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.